 A. David poured the water out.

 David was thirsty one time, and just tired from fleeing from Saul, and so forth.
 He said: “Ah, there is nothing so good as that mineral water from our well near Bethlehem.”
 A couple of the guys heard this, bumped elbows and said, “The boss is a little bit discouraged.
 Let’s go get some of that water.
 Let’s go get him some mineral water.”
 “Yeah, it’s only twenty kilometers.
 We can jump over there in three hours.”
 So they went to Bethlehem, there were a few soldiers there and so forth, but “Oh, that’s no problem.
 We’ll beat them up if need be.
 We’ll go get the water and come back.”
 Those men knew no fear.
 They knew no fear and brought back a bottle of that mineral water.
 They said, “David, guess what?
 Have a good supper.
 We are for you.
 We are with you.
 You can count on us.”
 David, looked at that bottle of mineral water.
 He said, “That’s Holy water.”
-He offered prayer of thanks, he said, “God, you’ve given me such loyal helpers; they are afraid of nothing.
+He offered ____________ of thanks, he said, “God, you’ve given me such loyal helpers; they are afraid of nothing.
 With these men You can do miracles.
 I’m not worthy to be their leader.
 This is your water, it came from the earth, it came from Your earth, and I’m going to poor it onto Your earth.”
 There was no selfishness.
 No self service.
 He didn’t say, “Wow, you are good guys, I’m really glad you did that.
 It tastes great and it’s just the way I remember it.
 Men, it’s the best water in all of Israel.”
-No, instead of using it for himself he returned it as a sacred trust to God.
+No, instead of using it for himself he returned it as a ______________ __________ to God.
 That shows a liberal heart, a heart that is totally free of needs for self.
 Saul was enslaved, but David had freedom, freedom from material needs to worship the King of Kings.
 What freedom do you have?
 On the scale of generosity, how do you rate your financial freedom?
 David was a financial hero.

 B. He gave food to all that celebrated.